Hi - I'm Judy Hunter, a Child Mental Health + Well-Being Specialist.

 Having originally trained as a Child Psychotherapist in Wellington in the 1990s, I subsequently worked in a range of child mental health services both in New Zealand and the UK.

-By the time my own child was born in 2008, I had moved into a training and consultation role with a nationwide children's charity based in London.
+By the time my own child was born in 2008, I had moved into a training and consultation role with a UK-wide children's charity based in London.
 I moved back to New Zealand with my husband and child the following year and settled in sunny Hawke's Bay.

 Currently I work in a range of roles centered around child (and family) mental health and well-being - which includes training and consulting to the children's workforce.
 I deliver the Circle of Security® Parenting™ programme and general parenting support at the Hawke's Bay School for Teenage Parents where I have worked part time since 2011.
 I also write and deliver professional development on a range of topics as a freelance consultant.